-1.1.4.1 Proposal of Resolutions.
-Resolutions may be proposed by any Member of Convention; any Congregation (when approved by the congregation's governing body); chartered Special Ministry Initiative; Convention Committee; the Diocesan Council; any commission, committee or task force established by Diocesan Council, the Ecclesiastical Authority, or the Convention; the General Convention Deputation (when acting by majority of the deputation); the Standing Committee; Commission on Ministry or the Trustees; and shall be moved by a member of the sponsoring organization who is a Member of Convention.
-If no member of the sponsoring organization, or, at the request of the sponsoring organization, or, at the request of the sponsoring organization, other than resolutions of Governing Bodies of the Diocese (as defined below), shall submit in writing the proposed resolution and accompanying report to the Secretary for referral to the Committee on Reference for review and recommendation, not less than sixty (60) days prior to the date scheduled for convening of a Special Convention.
+Proposal of Resolutions.
+Resolutions may be proposed by any Member 1.1.4.1 of Convention; any Congregation (when approved by the congregation's governing body); chartered Special Ministry Initiative; Convention Committee; the Diocesan Council; any commission, committee or task force established by Diocesan Council, the Ecclesiastical Authority, or the Convention; the General Convention Deputation (when acting by majority of the deputation); the Standing Committee; Commission on Ministry or the Trustees; and shall be moved by a member of the sponsoring organization who is a Member of Convention.
+If no member of the sponsoring organization is a Member of Convention, the assembly may grant privilege of the floor to a member of the sponsoring organization, or, at the request of the sponsoring organization, the Secretary of Convention shall move the resolution.
+The sponsor of any proposed resolution, other than resolutions of Governing Bodies of the Diocese (as defined below), shall submit in writing the proposed resolution and accompanying report to the Secretary for referral to the Committee on Reference for review and recommendation, not less than sixty (60) days prior to the date scheduled for convening of an Annual Convention and not less than forty-five (45) days prior to the date scheduled for convening of a Special Convention.